cgwire/kitsu/getting-started-production/README.md

 ### [Add the Frameranges](#add-the-frameranges)

 At this stage of the production, the animatic should be done.
 Meaning you have the length (**framerange In** and **framerange Out**) for each shot.
 You can add this information on the spreadsheet.
-This way you will be sure that all the frames will be calculated and none will be missing, or over compute.
+This way you will be sure that all the frames will be calculated and none will be missing, or over computed.

 You may also be able to add camera as assets!